Citrus canker: Favorable environmental conditions

-Wind-driven rain plays a major role in the dispersal of X. axonopodis.
-The bacteria are said to be readily dispersed by splashed rain and wind and the quantity of X. axonopodis declines after the first event of wind-blown rain dispersal.
+Wind-driven rain plays a major role in the dispersal of X. citri.
+The bacteria are said to be readily dispersed by splashed rain and wind and the quantity of X. citri declines after the first event of wind-blown rain dispersal.
 Apart from that, the bacteria also favor warm weather.
 The cases of citrus canker are more acute in areas that receive high rainfall and have high mean temperature, such as Florida.
 Often, cankers emerge briskly during fall, slowly during winter and most rapidly in mid to late spring.

 Detection

 The disease can be detected in groves and on fruit by the appearance of lesions.
 Early detection is critical in quarantine situations.
 Bacteria can be tested for pathogenicity by inoculating multiple citrus species with them.
 Additional diagnostic tests (antibody detection), fatty-acid profiling, and genetic procedures using polymerase chain reaction can be conducted to confirm diagnosis and may help to identify the particular canker strain.
 Clara H. Hasse determined that citrus canker was not of fungoid origin but was caused by a bacterial parasite.
 Her research published in the 1915 Journal of Agricultural Research played a major part in saving citrus crops in multiple states.